openEHR/archie/README.md

 Setting primitive object values works in a similar way, with ```creator.set(...)```, or by setting them explicitly on the reference model object directly.

 Notice the call to ```ArchieRMInfoLookup.getInstance()```, which obtains the metadata about the reference model implementation.
-It can also be obtained from the result of ```BuiltinReferenceModels.getMetaModels()```, or you can define your own to make Archie work with your own reference model implementation.
+It can also be obtained from the result of ```BuiltinReferenceModels.getMetaModelProvider()```, or you can define your own to make Archie work with your own reference model implementation.

 ### Parsing JSON